Th0dium/DGlider/README.md

 ## Project Status

-Glidra is in early development.
+DGlider is in early development.
 The gesture engine is functional and supports external config files.
 A basic GUI is under development to manage gestures and enable dynamic script generation based on user-defined features.

 This project is built gradually as a personal side project and is not yet feature-complete.